 Blue River (Milwaukee) – New Dooley Band was here in the mid 70s.

-Brian Boru’s – Short-lived restaurant on Madison Avenue on Forest Park had formerly been Molly Malone’s.
+Brian Boru’s – Short-lived restaurant on Madison Street in Forest Park had formerly been Molly Malone’s.

-The Bulls – Subterranean six-days-a-week renowned music nightclub located in the basement of a big apartment building a half block behind Lincoln Avenue a little ways south of Armitage Avenue.
+The Bulls – Subterranean seven-days-a-week renowned music nightclub had its heyday in the 1970s and 1980s.
+It was located in the basement of a big apartment building a half block behind Lincoln Avenue a little ways south of Armitage Avenue – address was 1916 Lincoln Park West.
 Police would occasionally drop in during the evening in response to upstairs neighbors’ complaints about the volume of the live music.
 Which begs the question, what did you expect when you decided to move into an apartment directly above a bar?

 The Bulls had excellent mellow “basement acoustics.”
 Bands played four sets a night ‘til 3:30 a.m. and five sets on Saturday finishing at 4:30 a.m.!
 After packing up and loading our gear into our cars it would be daylight and we’d go up the street to the Laugh-In Restaurant for breakfast.

-Butch McGuire’s – Infamous long-running lively singles bar on Division Street off Rush Street in Chicago.
+Butch McGuire’s – Fabled long-running lively singles bar on Division Street off Rush Street in Chicago.

-Butcher Shop – Corner saloon on North Avenue in Chicago’s Old Town where Joe, Bill and Jim had one of their first paying gigs in the late 1960s.
+Butcher Shop – Corner saloon on North Avenue in Chicago’s Old Town where Joe, Bill and Jim had their first paying gig in the late 1960s.

-Byfield’s at the Ambassador East – Hotel music room where the Dooleys participated in the taping of the Emmy-Award winning Channel 11 WTTW program “Nightclubbing.”
+Byfield’s at the Ambassador East – Hotel cabaret where the Dooleys participated in the taping of the Emmy-Award winning Channel 11 WTTW program “Nightclubbing” before a live audience.